isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. Do visitors with a valid VTP need to apply separately for a visa to enter Singapore?

 Visitors, who require a visa to enter Singapore, must separately obtain a visa.
 They are advised to do so after receiving their VTP approval and before departing for Singapore.

 If visitors have already been issued with visas that are still valid or if they are eligible for the visa-free transit facility, they do not need to apply for a visa.

-Visitors may refer to ICA’s website here for information on visa requirements and application.
+Visitors may refer to ICA’s website <a href="">here</a> for information on visa requirements and application.

 #### 2. How long can visitors stay in Singapore?

 Visitors who are granted entry into Singapore will be issued with a visit pass by the Singapore Immigration &amp; Checkpoints Authority (ICA) at the immigration checkpoints.
 The duration of stay in Singapore will be generally aligned to that accorded to the passport holder prior to the COVID-19 pandemic.

-Please note that the VTP is not an immigration visit pass.
+Please note that the VTP is <u><b>not</b></u> an immigration visit pass.
 It only allows visitors to travel to and seek entry into Singapore within a specified period.

 #### 3. Are visitors able to extend their duration of stay in Singapore?

-All applications for extension of visit pass must be submitted online using ICA’s e-service here at least seven days prior to the expiry of the visit pass to avoid overstaying.
+All applications for extension of visit pass must be submitted online using ICA’s e-service <a href="https://eservices.ica.gov.sg/esvclandingpage/extend">here</a> at least seven days prior to the expiry of the visit pass to avoid overstaying.
 Each application will be considered on its own merits and there is no guarantee that an extension will be granted.

 <div id="insurance"></div>